1982 Glasgow Queen's Park by-election

-The Glasgow Queen's Park by-election, 1982 was a parliamentary by-election held on 2 December 1982 for the House of Commons constituency of Glasgow Queen's Park.
+The 1982 Glasgow Queen's Park by-election was a parliamentary by-election held on 2 December 1982 for the UK House of Commons constituency of Glasgow Queen's Park.

 Previous MP

 The seat fell vacant when the constituency's Labour Member of Parliament (MP), Francis Patrick "Frank" McElhone (5 April 1929 – 22 September 1982) died.

 McElhone was elected Member of Parliament for Glasgow Gorbals at a 1969 by-election, serving until the constituency was abolished in boundary changes for the February 1974 general election.

 He was then elected as MP for Glasgow Queen's Park, and held that seat until he died in office in 1982 at the age of 53.
 He served as Parliamentary Under-Secretary of State for Scotland from 1975 to 1979.

 Candidates

 Seven candidates were nominated.
 The list below is set out in descending order of the number of votes received at the by-election.